What is a skull X-ray?

 All bones making up the skull are attached to each other by immovable joints, except for the jaw bone, which is attached via a movable joint.

 The cranium holds and protects the brain.
 It is made up of 8 bones.
 They are:

 - Frontal bone

-- Parietal bones
+- Parietal bones (one on each side)

-- Temporal bones
+- Temporal bones (one on each side)

 - Ethmoid bone

 - Sphenoid bone

 The skeleton of the face has 14 bones, which include those that make up the jaws, cheeks, and nasal area.